Hip Hop Is Dead

 Hip Hop Is Dead is the eighth studio album by American rapper Nas, released December 19, 2006, on Def Jam Recordings.
 His first album for the label, it was co-financed by Nas's previous label, Columbia Records, which once distributed for Def Jam.
 The album's title was inspired by Nas's view of the music industry and the state of hip hop music at the time.
-The album features appearances from Nas's then wife Kelis, Kanye West, Jay-Z, will.i.am, Snoop Dogg, The Game and Chrisette Michele, among others.
+The album features appearances from Nas's then-wife Kelis, Def Jam label-mates Kanye West, Jay-Z, and Chrisette Michele, as well as will.i.am, Snoop Dogg, and The Game, among others.